 When you disable volume auditing, you stop the server from recording audit events to the volume audit file, but you do not delete the Audit File object for the volume audit trail.
 The Audit File object remains and is reused (to provide an initial configuration) if you re-enable auditing for the volume.
-After volume auditing has been disabled, it can be reenabled using the Enable Volume Auditing menu (see "Enabling Volume Auditing" on page 48).
+After volume auditing has been disabled, it can be re-enabled using the Enable Volume Auditing menu (see "Enabling Volume Auditing" on page 51).

-See "General Prerequisites" on page 31 and "Prerequisites" on
+☐ See "General Prerequisites" on page 37 and "Prerequisites" on page 53.

-Choose "Disable volume auditing" from the "Auditing configuration" menu (497, 498, or 499).
+1 Choose Disable volume auditing from the Auditing configuration menu (497, 498, or 499).